Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ExtractWordsFromField.md

 # Extract words from fields

 This sample demonstrates how to select the `DocumentWord` instances that are part of a `DocumentField`.
-Please note that a similar approach can be used for other document elements, such as `DocumentLine`, `DocumentTable`, `DocumentTableCell`,`DocumentKeyValueElement`, `DocumentEntity`, and `AnalyzedDocument`.
+Please note that the same approach can be used for other document elements, such as `DocumentLine`, `DocumentTable`, `DocumentTableCell`,`DocumentKeyValueElement`, `DocumentEntity`, and `AnalyzedDocument`.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.